Icon

 You can make her more receptive to your request through small gestures—giving her thoughtful gifts, spending meaningful time together, doing things for her, or other sincere acts.

 Hopefully, this will encourage humility and a sense of responsibility in how she treats you.
-But keep in mind that kindness does not work with every mother, so you should keep that in mind.
+But keep in mind that kindness does not work with most narcissistic mothers.

 2. Demanding Change Through Firmness